 Still, I loved the outdoors…always have, and suspect I always will.
 I made sunscreen a part of my regime, but continued to chase the dream of life with a tanned facade.
-Every serious burn upped my chances of skin cancer, but I didn’t know anyone with skin cancer, so the risk didn’t seem real to me (although it actually can come from the things one does not expect at all, like pesticides in the Roundup Lawsuit 2017 and Cancer Side Effects Information).
+Every serious burn upped my chances of skin cancer, but I didn’t know anyone with skin cancer, so the risk didn’t seem real to me.
 Today, it is real.
 Damage done is damage done.

 At 28 years old and pregnant with my last child, my son Eli, I had a “suspicious” looking spot in the bend of my arm.
 It had been there for a while, but during my pregnancy it had changed shapes, colors and conditions.
 My OB/GYN noticed it during a routine appointment and insisted that I see a dermatologist and after a biopsy, it was confirmed to be basal cell carcinoma…not the most serious of all skin cancers, but certainly a word I wasn’t ready to hear.
 It was deeper than expected and a plastic surgeon was called in to do the procedure with a specialized closure that afterwards resembled a large burn on my arm.
 Eventually, it settled down and blended with my skin into a thin two-inch scar.